 Now as I watch my chubby, bright eyed, sturdy little boy take his first steps, I think back to this time a year ago – a time when I was so desperate and so fearful for his future, for his health, for his ability to thrive and grow as he should.
 I would love to be able to share this experience and success with any mother who faced, or is facing, that – because I was there, and I know what it is like.
 Do I regret not having the experience of breastfeeding?
 Yes, I do (even when I watch him bite a hole in yet ANOTHER bottle nipple with those little chompers).
 But I have come to peace with that, and because of embracing the WAP method for feeding babies, I know my little guy is receiving the best possible nutrition and because of this, I am giving him the best foundation I can and the basis for a healthy, normal life.

-- Note that these baby formula kit ingredients correspond to the Feeding Babies section of Nourishing Traditions
+- Note that these homemade baby formula recipe kit ingredients correspond to the Feeding Babies section of Nourishing Traditions

 More on Feeding Baby:

 - Breastfeeding JOYS & STRUGGLES – it’s not always as easy as it might look, it wasn’t for me anyway.